zestsoftware/zest.releaser/README.rst

-- **prerelease**: asks you for a version number (defaults to the current version minus a 'dev' or so), updates the setup.py or version.txt and the HISTORY.txt/CHANGES.txt/CHANGES with this new version number and offers to commit those changes to subversion (or bzr or hg or git)
+- **prerelease**: asks you for a version number (defaults to the current version minus a 'dev' or so), updates the setup.py or version.txt and the CHANGES/HISTORY/CHANGELOG file (with either .rst/.txt/.markdown or no extension) with this new version number and offers to commit those changes to subversion (or bzr or hg or git)

 - **release**: copies the the trunk or branch of the current checkout and creates a version control tag of it.
 Makes a checkout of the tag in a